nilportugues/sql-repository/README.md

 SQL Repository library aims to reduce the time spent writing repositories.

+Motivation for this library was the boredom of writing SQL or using query builders to do the same thing over and over again in multiple projects.

-It allows you to fetch, paginate and operate with data easily without adding overhead and following good practices.
+SQL Repository allows you to fetch, paginate and operate with data easily without adding overhead and following good practices.

 ## Features